AAHOM/UILDOC/docs/reference/refdonorwall.md

 nav_order: 5
 ---

-# Donor Wall
+# Reference Data - Donor Wall

 Lists of donors in accordian style by defined breakpoints.
+Default breakpoints are:

 To edit Donor Wall, navigate to Reference-data -> Donor Wall.
 Open the first code block and edit the content as CSV data.